 An analysis of Asian philosophical and religious texts with particular emphasis on the Chinese tradition.
 Students read selected works from the vast scholarly literature of the Daoist, Buddhist, and Confucian traditions, and situate these text, their authors, and the schools they represent within their historical context.
 Prerequisite: sophomore standing, one course in philosophy, or permission of instructor.
 Spring semester.
 Offered 2010-11 and alternate years.
 DeCaroli.

 What does human sexuality have to do with God?
 What has been the meaning of sexuality within the Christian tradition?
 How has Christianity shaped the meaning of sexuality for society?
 These are some of the questions this course explores as it examines sexuality and the Christian tradition in relation to matters of homosexuality.
 Special attention will be given to theological and biblical concerns.
 Prerequisite: sophomore standing.
-Offered Spring 2014 and every third year.
+Spring 2016 and alternate years thereafter.
 Douglas.

 Through delving into the writings of particular theologians of liberation such as Jon Sobrino, Gustavo Guieterrez, James Cone, and others, students examine the meaning, significance, and methods of liberation theology.
 Their exploration will include the following questions.
 Why is it called "liberation" theology?
 What vision of God, the world, and human beings does it proclaim?
 What does it criticize about the world and the church?
 Students meet and interview people in the community who are linked with the practice of liberation theology in various contexts.
 Prerequisite: one course in religion or sophomore standing.
-Fall semester.
-Offered Fall 2013 and every third year.
+Fall 2016 and alternate years thereafter.
 Douglas.

 Independent Work in Religion

 Special topics on study based on previous course work in the department and selected in conference with the instructor.
 Department.